grandstaish/paperparcel/README.md

 #### Variable TypeAdapters

-Add the specific TypeAdapter directly on the variable.
-This will take precedence over both global and class-scoped TypeAdapters and will only apply to the annotated variable.
+Add the list of specific TypeAdapters directly on the variable.
+These will take precedence over both global and class-scoped TypeAdapters and will only apply to the annotated variable.

 ``` java
 @PaperParcel